Witzenhausen

-It was granted town rights in 1225, and until 1974, it was a district seat.
+It was granted town rights in 1225, and until 1974 was a district seat.

-The University of Kassel maintains a satellite campus in Witzenhausen at which is offered the ecological agricultural sciences programme, which is unique in the country.
-This also puts Witzenhausen among Germany's smallest university towns.
-Furthermore, a teaching institute (DEULA) for environment and technology, agriculture, horticulture and landscaping.
-The town is also nationally known for the invention of the Biotonne – a biological refuse container – in 1983, and as an important cherry-growing area; it is said to be Europe's biggest self-contained cherry-growing area.
-Cherries are traditional in Witzenhausen, which has led to the yearly Kesperkirmes, or “Cherry Fair” (Kesper is a regional name for the cherry; the standard German word is Kirsche), at which a Cherry Queen (Kirschenkönigin) is chosen.
+The University of Kassel maintains a satellite campus in Witzenhausen, which offers an ecological agricultural sciences programme, putting Witzenhausen among Germany's smallest university towns.
+There is also a teaching institute (DEULA) for environment and technology, agriculture, horticulture and landscaping.
+The town is nationally known for the invention of the Biotonne biological refuse container, and is an important cherry-growing area, with a yearly Kesperkirmes or “Cherry Fair” (Kesper is a regional name for the cherry), at which a Cherry Queen (Kirschenkönigin) is chosen.

 Geography

 Location

 Witzenhausen lies on the northeast slope of the Kaufunger Wald, which is surrounded by the Meißner-Kaufunger Wald Nature Park.
 The town is found at the mouth of the Gelster, where it empties into the Werra some 30 km east of Kassel, 16 km east-southeast of Hann.
 Münden, 25 km south of Göttingen and 23 km northwest of Eschwege.